dotnet/docs-maui/docs/macos/deployment/publish-app-store.md

 ---
-title: "Publish a .NET MAUI Mac Catalyst app for App Store distribution"
+title: "Publish a .NET MAUI Mac Catalyst app for Mac App Store distribution"
-description: "Learn how to provision and publish a .NET MAUI Mac Catalyst app for App Store distribution." ms.date: 03/13/2023
+description: "Learn how to provision and publish a .NET MAUI Mac Catalyst app for Mac App Store distribution." ms.date: 03/13/2023
 ---

-# Publish a Mac Catalyst app for App Store distribution
+# Publish a Mac Catalyst app for Mac App Store distribution

-The most common approach to distributing Mac Catalyst apps to users is through the App Store.
-Apps are submitted to the App Store through a portal called *App Store Connect*.
+The most common approach to distributing Mac Catalyst apps to users is through the Mac App Store.
+Apps are submitted to the Mac App Store through a portal called *App Store Connect*.
 Only developers who belong to the Apple Developer Program have access to this portal.
 Members of the Apple Developer Enterprise Program do not have access.
-All apps submitted to the App Store require approval from Apple.
+All apps submitted to the Mac App Store require approval from Apple.

 Distributing a Mac Catalyst app requires that the app is provisioned using a *provisioning profile*.
 Provisioning profiles are files that contain code signing information, as well as the identity of the app and its intended distribution mechanism.

 To distribute a .NET Multi-platform App UI (.NET MAUI) Mac Catalyst app, you'll need to build a *distribution provisioning profile* specific to it.
 This profile enables the app to be digitally signed for release so that it can be installed on Macs.
 A distribution provisioning profile contains an App ID and a distribution certificate.
 You'll need to create a distribution certificate to identify yourself or your organization, if you don't already have one.
 In addition, you'll need to create a Mac installer certificate to sign your app's installer package for submission to the Mac App Store.

-The process for publishing a Mac Catalyst app for App Store distribution is as follows:
+The process for publishing a Mac Catalyst app for Mac App Store distribution is as follows:

 1. Create a certificate signing request.
 For more information, see [Create a certificate signing request](#create-a-certificate-signing-request).
 1. Create a distribution certificate.
 For more information, see [Create a distribution certificate](#create-a-distribution-certificate).